rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://youtu.be/R8Tqnly5-Qw?t=373

-World weapon: after the climbing, you come upon an abandoned Club.
-The enemies can also drop Shield.
+World weapon: after the platforming, you come upon an abandoned Club.
+The enemies in the fight can also drop Shield.

 Sequence break: you can skip the Satyr General fight by doing a Shield Jump